 We acquired our first couple of properties from this investment class.
 The returns have been OK (not great or horrible).
 They are also easier to manage and have less variance of evictions and maintenance costs.
-Typical cap rates in Pennsylvania range from 5-8% for class A and B SFH properties.
+Typical cap rates in Pennsylvania range from 5 to 8 percent for class A and B SFH properties.

 3-15 Unit Buildings

-To get even more specific, we believe the REAL sweet spot is 5-15 unit buildings because these buildings get commercial appraisals.
+To get even more specific, we believe the REAL sweet spot is five- to 15-unit buildings, because these buildings get commercial appraisals.
 If you use the BRRRR method (buy, rehab, rent, refinance, repeat) of buying properties, the appraisal is key to returns, as it dictates how much money you can pull out of the property.
 We have found commercial appraisals often appraise higher for strong cash-flowing properties, especially once you have the property leased out.

 Downside to 3-15 Unit Buildings

-There are two major downsides to building out a portfolio of 3-15 unit buildings.
+There are two major downsides to building out a portfolio of three- to 15-unit buildings.
 First, the acquisition of these mid-sized buildings is harder than buying one massive apartment complex.
-Negotiating terms of the deal, financing, closing, tenant communication, and initial property repairs can be much more time-consuming with 3-15 unit buildings.
+Negotiating terms of the deal, financing, closing, tenant communication, and initial property repairs can be much more time-consuming with three- to 15-unit buildings.